Topic: Filing a Diminished Value Claim

 Remember: If the repairs were not optimal or done in a reasonable manner you could have a claim for repair-related diminished value.

 How We Can Help You: Insurance carriers do not volunteer to pay the diminished value to your vehicle.
-Our firm routinely hires diminished value experts at no up-front cost to our clients on cases where diminished value damages are significant.
+Our Dallas diminished value attorneys routinely hire diminished value experts at no up-front cost to our clients on cases where diminished value damages are significant.

 Q: How do you establish diminished value damages?